KARKAVELRAJA/K-NEAREST-NEIGHBORS/README.md

 ### IMPLEMENTION OF K-NEAREST NEIGHBORS USING SCIKIT-LEARN PYTHON LIBRARY TO PREDICT INCOME

-- The K-nearest neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm
+- The K-Nearest Neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm
 - It can be used to solve both classification and regression problems
 - In this project, at first the dataset is loaded and pre-processing steps are carried out
 - Then, by using  K-NEAREST NEIGHBORS MODEL from scikit-learn python library, the pre-processed data are trained and tested